Professor Seda Erdem

 About me

-I am a professor specialising in applied economics and serving as the co-Head of the Economics Division at Stirling Management School.
-Additionally, I hold the position of Postgraduate Research Director within the school and am an active member of the Stirling Behavioural Science Centre.
-My involvement extends to the University of Stirling's two vital research initiatives: the Global Food Security Research Programme and the Health and Behavioural Research Programme.
+I am a professor of applied economics and the Head of the Economics Division at Stirling Management School.
+Additionally, I am an active member of the Stirling Behavioural Science Centre.
+My primary research interests lie in understanding consumer choice behaviour, decision-making processes, and eliciting preferences and perceptions.

 Beyond academia, I contribute my expertise as a member of the Social Science Research Committee for the UK's Food Standards Agency.
 This non-ministerial government department plays a crucial role in shaping public health policies related to food.